 Originally from the Bay of Plenty, Bruce grew up on the beach with a family of scientists, but a love of books and surfing initially drew him to studying History at Waikato University for a Bachelor of Arts.
 After much travel and a winding career path, Bruce found himself back at University in his 30’s completing a Bachelor of Wine Science.

 Extensive travelling and working in wineries around the world eventually ended with a return to Aotearoa in 2006 and a role with Kono as winemaker in 2008.
 Heading up our vineyard and winery team, Bruce oversees production of all our Kono, Tohu and Aronui wines with a particular passion for terroir driven Pinot Noir, Chardonnay and of course Sauvignon Blanc.
-Bruce lives happily in Blenheim with his wife Julie, daughter Eve and a 1970 Valiant coupe.
+Bruce lives happily in Blenheim with his wife Julie, daughters Eve and Ellie, and a 1970 Valiant coupe.

 General Manager - Marketing and Sales